DecimalTurn/VBA-on-GitHub/README.md

 This template will make sure that Git doesn't perform any line endings or text encoding conversions.
 > [!WARNING]
 > If you've already commited to your repo before starting to use this template and your previous `.gitattributes` was using `* text=auto`, you will also have to perform a second step after introducing the template: line re-normalization of your code files.
-Otherwise, VBA files will have the wrong line endings inside Git.
+Otherwise, VBA files will still have the wrong line endings inside Git.
 To do that, you could re-commit all your VBA code files using the command `git add . --renormalize` or use [Enforce-CRLF](https://github.com/DecimalTurn/Enforce-CRLF) for instance.

 ## Explanations